Interstate H-1

-Interstate H-1 (H-1) is the longest and busiest Interstate Highway in the US state of Hawaii.
+Interstate H-1 (H-1) is the longest (27.16 miles = 43.71 km) and busiest Interstate Highway in the US state of Hawaii.
 The highway is located on the island of Oʻahu.
 Despite the number, this is an east–west highway; the 'H'-series (for Hawaii) numbering reflects the order in which routes were funded and built.
 H-1 goes from Route 93 (Farrington Highway) in Kapolei to Route 72 (Kalanianaole Highway) in Kāhala.
 East of Middle Street in Honolulu (exit 19A), H-1 is also known as the Lunalilo Freeway, after the former Hawaiian king, and is sometimes signed as such at older signs in central Honolulu.
 West of Middle Street, H-1 is also known as the Queen Liliʻuokalani Freeway, after the former Hawaiian queen; this name is shown on some roadmaps.
 It is both the southernmost and westernmost signed Interstate Highway located in the US.

 Route description

 H-1 begins near the Campbell Industrial Park in the town of Kapolei.
 West of this point, Route 93 (Farrington Highway) continues toward Waianae.
 The freeway continues east, passing the community of Makakilo until reaching the junction with Route 750 (north to Kunia Camp) and Route 76 (south to ʻEwa Beach).

 H-1 then continues along the northern edge of Waipahu approximately 3 mi until its junction with H-2.
 It then continues east through the towns of Pearl City and Aiea for approximately 5 mi to the complex Halawa Interchange, where it meets H-3 and H-201.
 The highway then turns south for 2 mi, then east soon after the exits for Hickam Air Force Base and Pearl Harbor.
 At this point, the highway runs along a viaduct above Route 92 (Nimitz Highway), passing to the north of Daniel K. Inouye International Airport.